csoloff/ACTIVATE_CCN_closure/README.md

 ## Files

-### `requirements.txt`

-This file contains the Python environment which I used to run my scripts.
-To reproduce the results, create a virtual environment with Python version 3.13.0 and the requirements from this document to ensure the code runs.

-### `./tables`
+### `data`

-Directory for CSV tables exported from scripts.
+This is the directory to put the data from the ACTIVATE mission.
+The data can be downloaded from the NASA LaRC Suborbital Science Data for Atmospheric Composition website: [https://www-air.larc.nasa.gov/missions/activate/index.html](https://www-air.larc.nasa.gov/missions/activate/index.html).

 ### `./figures`